bit8bao/webassembly-workflow/README.md

 This is a project shell to use for starting new WebAssembly projects.
 The workflow has been configured with task runners for packaging JavaScript files, to compile C++ with emscripten, and to minify both.

+# MacOs
+This repository was create for MacOS builds and to add additional features to @DanRuta repo to help WebAssembly Community on their workflow

 # Read more
 Medium article with set-up instructions, and some suggestions for alternatives: